tislib/blog/posts/rest-api/best-practices/index.md

 ---
 title: "Rest API Best Practices"
 date: 2021-03-21T00:00:00
 lastmod: 2021-03-21T00:00:00
 slug: rest-api-best-practices
-draft: false
+description: "Discover what the Hugo - uBlog theme is all about and the core-concepts behind it."
+resources:
+- name: "featured-image"
+  src: "featured-image.png"
+page:
+    theme: "wide"

 tags: ["rest-api", "best-practices"]
 categories: ["posts", "rest-api"]
-theme: "wide"
-featuredImage: /posts/rest-api/assets/best-practices-cover.webp

 summary: "Rest Api General Best Practices, and their reasons why you should go with that way"

+toc:
+  auto: false

 ---

 ### Don't write as Restful, Think as Restful

 * API's abstraction should be different from its implementation, if you want to write better API don't try to represent your backend logic as is, instead think how API may be better to use by its clients, always think as How API consumer will use it
 * Try to be proactive, don't try to translate legacy API's OR SOAP style simply to REST API, try to be proactive, think that how this API should be easy to use, how can I make it like a CRUD
 * Everything is CRUD, Any resource can be Created, Read, Updated, Deleted, Anything else can be represented as Resource

 ### Use nouns instead of verbs in endpoint paths